 Napier Art Deco Festival For The Kids

-On Sunday morning one of the more popular events, the Soapbox Derby is enjoyed by kids with their parents, siblings or friends.
+On Sunday morning, one of the more popular events is the Soapbox Derby, which is enjoyed by kids with their parents, siblings, or friends.
 Carts have been built, some elaborate, to race down Tennyson Street.
 There are a few spills, but most of all, fun is had by all, and the streets are lined 2-3 deep watching them.

 1931 Earthquake Exhibit

-Whether you’re here at festival time or not, a must-see exhibit in the MTG museum is the 1931 Earthquake exhibit.
+Whether you’re here at festival time or not, the 1931 Earthquake exhibit in the MTG museum is a must-see.
 Not only are there bits and pieces rescued out of the debris, but also photos.
-There is also a film of the devastation after the quake and fire.
+There is also a film about the devastation that occurred after the quake and fire.
 There is also another film of survivors’ stories.
 We listen to them as they recount the day, days before and after, and how it affected them.

 Art Deco guided tours are also done throughout the day all year round.
 These informative tours point out the historic buildings built after the 1931 Earthquake.
 There are many ways to take the tours, guided or on your own.
-Click on the link for details http://www.artdeconapier.com, as this should be your first point of call to check out your options.
+Click on the link here for details, as this should be your first point of call to check out your options.

 All year round, lights illuminate the Art Deco buildings and the Tom Parker Fountain on the waterfront.